memberful/memberful-wp/README.md

 Run `docker compose down` to remove the Docker containers and follow the previous section to start them again.

+### Updating Docker images

+If you need to update the Docker images, you can run `docker compose pull` to pull the latest images.
+Then you can run `docker compose up` to start the updated containers.

 ### Using the WP-CLI

-The command-line interface from Wordpress can be useful in debugging plugin issues and reading/editing the database.
+The command-line interface from WordPress can be useful in debugging plugin issues and reading/editing the database.

 An easy way to work with the CLI from outside the container is to take the `wp()` bash function from the provision script:
 ```bash